6 tips for landing a summer job

 What positions are companies hiring for?

 When you think summer job, you probably think lifeguard, camp counselor or something related to the outdoors.
-Yet, many positions are available in (air-conditioned) offices or corporate settings.
-Areas where employers are hiring include customer service (25 percent), IT (25 percent), office support (25 percent) and engineering (18 percent).
+Yet, many positions are available in (air-conditioned) stores or corporate settings.
+Areas where employers are hiring include customer service (25 percent), warehouse (25 percent), office support (25 percent) and retail (18 percent).

 Advice for your seasonal job search

 While summer workers may be in demand, you can’t just slack on your job search.
 If you want to land a good job – and potentially make it permanent – you’ll need to follow these tips to make the right kind of impression with employers.

 1. Apply ASAP.
 Employers have already started recruiting for summer positions, so now is the time to submit your applications.
 While it’s important to customize your application materials as much as possible, tools such as CareerBuilder’s Quick Apply All let you apply to multiple similar positions simultaneously, saving you time and getting you closer to landing your summer job.